ii404/openshift-galera-mariadb/README.md

 - Create another embeded haproxy cartridge for loadbalancing (need more research)
 - Setup SSL for the mysqldump (need more research)
 - Add a wsrep_notify_cmd script

+**Feedback:**

+I appreciate any feedback and any code comments you have.
+If you see something absolutely horrible, please tell me so I can improve :)